Public radio from Western Michigan University 102.1 NPR News | 89.9 Classical WMUK

 WMUK

-The Palisades Nuclear Plant is one of the oldest nuclear power plants in the United States — and it's gearing up for a historic potential restart.
-But is the plant too old?
+The Palisades Nuclear Plant was one of the oldest operating nuclear power plants in the United States when it closed.
+Now it's gearing up for a historic potential restart.

 Last year, the Palisades Nuclear Plant in Covert became the first nuclear plant in US history to return to operations status after beginning the decommissioning process.
 It’s a big deal in the nuclear industry, and in Southwest Michigan.